Mental Health

 I never knew the true freedom of saying no until I was tired of letting the voice of fear control me.

-Like I did every other time, I agreed with it and let it keep me back.
+Like I did every other time, I agreed with the fear and let it keep me back.

 But then I got thinking.
 What if I was awful?
 What would it really matter?
 Sure, maybe I wasn’t athletic enough right away, but that is something that can be honed and improved.